streamlit/streamlit/docs/theme_options.md

 This color is used where a second background color is needed for added contrast.
 Most notably, it is the sidebar's background color.
-It is also used as the border and header color for `st.dataframe`, the plot background color for `st.plotly_chart`, and as the background color for most other interactive widgets.
+It is also used as the plot background color for `st.plotly_chart` and as the background color for most other interactive widgets.

 ![Secondary Background Color](media/theme_config_options/secondaryBackgroundColor.png)